 A couple of things to keep in mind, pressure should be firm, not heavy

 Sterilize hands before you begin, Apply serums and oils immediately after you finish.
 I highly recommend using night cream post-microneedling.
 Apply sunscreen when leaving the house.

 DO NOT USE A DERMAROLLER ON ACTIVE ACNE, RAISED SCARS/KELOID SCARS, RAISED MOLES, OR ANY SKIN ABNORMALITIES.

 DISINFECT YOUR DERMA ROLLER BEFORE AND AFTER USE.

 STAY OUT OF DIRECT SUNLIGHT AFTER MICRO-NEEDLING

 This is a procedure you really have to commit yourself to but will pay off over time.

 I have been microneedling regularly for two years now, with great results.
 Around the 3-4 month mark, I began to see improvements.
 Reduced lines, faded pigmentation marks, and scars, plumper, softer more hydrated skin.
 I also use a radio frequency/LED light device which makes a big difference to my results.

 Get the guide!
-I've created an amazing step-by-step microneedling guide to help you get started on your derma rolling journey.
+I've created an amazing step-by-step microneedling guide to help you get started on your derma rolling journey to smoother, brighter skin.